-Monika Hamori’s research focuses on career paths and career success.
-Her work was published in Organization Science, the Academy of Management Annals, the Academy of Management Perspectives, Human Resource Management and the Industrial and Labor Relations Review, among others.
+Monika Hamori’s research focuses on career management and employee development.
+Her work was published in Organization Science, the Academy of Management Annals, the Strategic Management Journal, the Journal of Applied Psychology and Human Resource Management, among others.

-Her research interests include the educational background and career histories of top executives between 1980 and 2012; the impact of executive search firms on top executive careers; corporate retention strategies for young-high potentials; the impact of various types of CEO career paths on CEOs’ performance.
+Her recent research interests include management development practices, top executive career paths, gender diversity in top management teams, and gender and career success.
 These topics have great relevance to practitioners as well.
-As a result, her research was published in the Harvard Business Review several times, and also in the MIT Sloan Management Review.
+As a result, her research was published in the Harvard Business Review and in the MIT Sloan Management Review.
 It was featured in the Wall Street Journal, the Financial Times, The London Times and the Economist, among others.

-• BA and MA in Literature and Linguistics, Eötvös Lorànd University, Budapest (Hungary)
+• BA and MA in Literature and Linguistics, Eötvös Lorànd University, Budapest (Hungary), 1990 - 1996

-• Professor of Human Resource Management, IE Business School, 2009 to present
+• Associate Professor of Human Resource Management, IE Business School, 2009 - Present

-• Teaching and Research Assistant, The Wharton School of the University of Pennsylvania (USA) 1998 to 2004
+• Teaching and Research Assistant, The Wharton School of the University of Pennsylvania (USA), 1998 - 2004

 • Hamori, M. (2019).
 “MOOCs at Work: What Induces Employer Support for Them?”.
 The International Journal of Human Resource Management